DefinitelyTyped/DefinitelyTyped/README.md

 	1. Run `grunt build` - regenerate the site for production environment .

 	1. Run `grunt publish` - build and push to github `master` (live at [definitelytyped.org](http://definitelytyped.org/)).
-This will ask for your github credentials.
-You need commit access to the repository.
+This will ask for your github credentials so you need commit access to the repository.
 Don't forget to push your `source` branch too!

 	1. See `grunt -h` or the `Gruntfile.js` for additional commands.

-:warning: Direct changes to `master` branch will be overwritten or discarded so always edit through `source`!
+Publish the changes.

+1. Commit your chnages and push then to the `source` branch.
+If you like so feedback first then use a fork (or branch) and send a pull request.

+1. Users with commit access on the repository can run `grunt publish` to build the site and publish it to the live `master` branch.

 Notes:

-1. You don't need a global docpad install, it comes as local dependency.

 1. If you build or watch the content then you might get some yellow `warning`'s in the console.
-These can usually be ignored as it is docpad telling us that some transforms didn't have any effect: this is correct if you use a template transform (`.eco`) but have no template fields in the file (*yet*).
+These can usually be ignored when docpad telling us that some transforms didn't have any effect: this is correct if you use a template transform (`.eco`) but have no template fields in the file (*yet*).

+2. :warning: Direct changes to `master` branch will be overwritten or discarded so always edit through `source`!

 ## Contributions